 Here are some questions to ask when choosing investment products in a 403(b) plan:

 - Why is this product best for me?
 What are the other options?
 Are there lower-cost products that also meet my needs?

 - How does my salesperson get paid?
 Does the salesperson make more money selling me one product over another?

 - What fees will I pay?
 Are these fees ongoing or only assessed upfront?

-If a vendor tells you an investment product has “no fees,” ask more questions.
+If a vendor tells you an investment product has “no fees” or your account statements list little or no fees paid, ask more questions.
 It may mean there are no upfront fees when buying the investment product, but there may be fees or expenses that are taken out of your investment every year.

 In fact, most investment products in 403(b) plans — including mutual funds and variable annuities— have expenses related to their operation that come out of investment returns on an ongoing basis (e.g., annual operating expenses for mutual funds or administrative expenses for annuities).
 Ask how much these fees will be.